TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-usererrorbackupoperationinprogress.md

 Ensure the backup operation currently in progress is completed before triggering or scheduling other backup operations.
 To check the backup jobs status:

-1. Sign in to Azure portal, click **All services**.
+1. Sign in to Azure portal and click **All services**.
 Type Recovery Services and click **Recovery Services vaults**.
 The list of recovery services vaults appears.
 2. From the list of recovery services vaults, select a vault in which the backup is configured
 3. On the vault dashboard menu, click **Backup Jobs** to display all the backup jobs